-For most questionable findings, the decision will be made by KSN as to whether the person in question will be permitted to participate in clinical/practicum experiences after consultation with the Oklahoma Board of Nursing.
+For most questionable findings, the decision will be made by KSN as to whether the person in question will be permitted to participate in clinical/practicum experiences after consultation with the Oklahoma Board of Nursing, or state board of nursing where student is completing their clinical/practicum experience.
 If the student has a history of felony charges or registration as a sex offender, the Program Chair of the appropriate program will also review the case with relevant clinical/practicum facilities to determine whether the student will be able to complete clinical/practicum rotations at the facility.
 The clinical/practicum facility, the school, and the Board of Nursing will together decide whether there is evidence that placement of the student in clinical/practicum rotations could jeopardize the safety of others.
 KSN reserves the right to request other information as necessary.